evanbergeron/lockfree-bdd/index.md

 In this implementation, a lossy memoization cache is shared between workers to avoid duplicate work.
 Additionally, the DAG and unique table are merged as described in [2] to reduce memory footprint.

 This implementation provides a nice solution to the data dependency issue; simply compute from the leaves up.
-This makes certain canonicity checks very straightforward and yields elegent, readable code.
+This makes certain canonicity checks very straightforward and yields elegant, readable code.
 Unfortunately, does very little to address the spatial locality issue.

 ## Improving Spatial Locality